w41g87/proxied-sl/README.md

 SimpleLogin
 ===========

 This is a self-hosted docker-compose configuration for [SimpleLogin](https://simplelogin.io).
+The configuration of this fork is revised to be deployed behind a reverse-proxy like [Nginx Proxy Manager](https://nginxproxymanager.com/).
+You will be relying on your reverse proxy server for certificate management and redirection.

 ## Prerequisites

 - a Linux server (either a VM or dedicated server).
 This doc shows the setup for Ubuntu 18.04 LTS but the steps could be adapted for other popular Linux distributions.
 As most of components run as Docker container and Docker can be a bit heavy, having at least 2 GB of RAM is recommended.
-The server needs to have the port 25 (email), 80, 443 (for the webapp), 22 (so you can ssh into it) open.
+The server needs to have the port 25 (email) open, the rest of the ports can be forwarded by the reverse proxy.

 - a domain for which you can config the DNS.
 It could be a sub-domain.
 In the rest of the doc, let's say it's `mydomain.com` for the email and `app.mydomain.com` for SimpleLogin webapp.
 Please make sure to replace these values by your domain name and subdomain name whenever they appear in the doc.
 A trick we use is to download this README file on your computer and replace all `mydomain.com` and `app.mydomain.com` occurrences by your domain.